Wondering how cerebral palsy affects the immune system?

 4. Practice Deep Breathing

-Deep breathing helps promote full oxygen exchange, which helps activate your body’s relaxation response.
+Deep breathing promotes full oxygen exchange, which helps activate your body’s relaxation response.

-As a result, deep breathing will help reduce blood pressure, heart rate, and feelings of anxiety that repress the immune system.
+As a result, deep breathing may help reduce blood pressure, heart rate, and feelings of anxiety that suppress the immune system.

 CP and Immunity: Key Points